Universal Health Care Support System

 We teach a variety of breathing techniques to help you improve concentration, manage stress and enhance your life in the simplest way possible.
 Breathing techniques include, but are not limited to, box breathing for focus, hard-style breathing for kettlebell training, active recovery breathing to manage fatigue between exercises, and relaxation breathing to calm down the nervous system to conclude every session.
 The breathing technique is just part of the bigger picture.....

 What is the quality of the air that you are inhaling?
 At home?
 At school?
 At work?
 At the gym?
 Your physical environment is very relevant to your overall health, which is why J4 Performance training sessions are outdoors during the Spring and Summer months.
 The air quality is too good not to embrace.
 Rain or shine, we will train.
 During the Fall and Winter months, we train in a clean, safe and distraction-free environment.

+Water is the purest thing in our world.
+Win first thing in the morning by drinking a glass of water.
+Do this often throughout the day.
 There are millions of cells in your body that act as sponges; they love and bathe in water.
-Every morning, you wake up in a dehydrated state meaning there is less fluid to lubricate your organs, joints and muscles that enable your body to function efficiently.
+Every morning, you wake up in a dehydrated state, which means there is less fluid to lubricate your organs, joints and muscles that enable your body to function efficiently.
 For these reasons and many more, it is one of J4's foundations.